Which Institutions Own Shares In Chewy Inc. (CHWY)?

 Chewy Inc. (CHWY) Insider Activity

-A total of 20 insider transactions have happened at Chewy Inc. (CHWY) in the last six months, with sales accounting for 15 and purchases happening 5 times.
-The most recent transaction is an insider sale by Singh Sumit, the company’s Chief Executive Officer.
-SEC filings show that Singh Sumit sold 70,404 shares of the company’s common stock on Jun 15 at a price of $39.87 per share for a total of $2.81 million.
-Following the sale, the insider now owns 0.99 million shares.
+A total of 32 insider transactions have happened at Chewy Inc. (CHWY) in the last six months, with sales accounting for 27 and purchases happening 5 times.
+The most recent transaction is an insider sale by Marte Mario Jesus, the company’s Chief Financial Officer.
+SEC filings show that Marte Mario Jesus sold 100,000 shares of the company’s common stock on Jun 28 at a price of $40.00 per share for a total of $4.0 million.
+Following the sale, the insider now owns 0.2 million shares.

-Chewy Inc. disclosed in a document filed with the SEC on Jun 15 that Marte Mario Jesus (Chief Financial Officer) sold a total of 33,794 shares of the company’s common stock.
-The trade occurred on Jun 15 and was made at $39.87 per share for $1.35 million.
-Following the transaction, the insider now directly holds 0.3 million shares of the CHWY stock.
+Chewy Inc. disclosed in a document filed with the SEC on Jun 28 that Bowman Stacy (Chief Accounting Officer) sold a total of 14,720 shares of the company’s common stock.
+The trade occurred on Jun 28 and was made at $38.76 per share for $0.57 million.
+Following the transaction, the insider now directly holds 0.25 million shares of the CHWY stock.